Steps to Volunteering

 - A way to meet new people or broaden your social circle

 Keen to volunteer?
+What are the steps to volunteering?

-Find out how with these steps to volunteering
+Find out how with these steps to volunteering:

 1. Attend a free introductory seminar

-Bridge to Volunteering is a free, weekly seminar for new volunteers where you can find out about the benefits, rights and responsibilities of volunteers and organisations.
+Bridge to Volunteering is a free, weekly seminar for new volunteers where you will find out about the benefits, rights and responsibilities of volunteers and organisations.
 We recommend you attend a session before you start volunteering.
 Bridge to Volunteering workshops are held weekly on Fridays 10.30am- 12.30pm.
 Bookings are essential.
 Book here.

 2. See what types of volunteer roles are available